-Installing the HBA driver for hosts running the Windows 2000 or 2003 operating system
+Installing the HBA driver for hosts running the Windows Server operating system

+This section applies to hosts that are running the Windows 2000 Server, Windows Server 2003, or Windows Server 2008 operating system.
 After you install the host bus adapter (HBA) into the host machine, you must download and install the appropriate HBA driver.

-Follow manufacturer's instructions to upgrade the BIOS levels for each type of HBA.
+Follow the manufacturer's instructions to upgrade the BIOS levels for each type of HBA